Manufacture of cheddar cheese: Equipment

 Stainless steel knives are used to uniformly cut the curds at various points during the process.
 The device is a stainless steel frame with stainless steel wires, which cuts the curd cleanly.

 Vats will vary depending on a variety of factors, but in general are in the shape of an oval or rectangle with hollow walls, called the jacket, that are used for holding warm water to keep the curds at desired temperatures.

 A milling machine is used to cut the matted curds that are formed during the cheddaring process.
 This allows the curds to be easily salted.

 Process

 Addition of rennet

 In general, 3 to 4 oz of rennet is added per 1000 lb of mix.
 The rennet serves to coagulate the milk protein and form curds.
 The vat must be mixed thoroughly after the addition of the rennet to ensure equal mixing, and it also helps to dilute the rennet to make it easier to spread around.

 Pure water is used when diluting the rennet, as any pH that is not near 7 will rapidly decrease the effectiveness of the rennet, as will chlorine.
-Thus, water with impurities will result in a vastly decreased yield of cheese.